Samoens, Morillon and the Grand Massif Winter Ski and Snowboard Information

 Samoens Skiing Information

-The ski area is varied and offers runs for all abilities.
+The ski area is varied and offers pistes for all abilities.
 The area holds the lowest ratio of accommodation capacity to number of ski lifts, which explains normally the small amount of queues encountered here.
 When you stay in a self-catering chalet, you will soon notice that the resort has some breath-taking views and even non-skiers can take the Grand Massif lift from Samoens to 1600m and watch family and friends out on the pistes.
 Beginners are well catered for on the extensive groomed nursery slopes at 1600m, this plateau is one of the largest beginner’s areas in Europe!
 Intermediates have a whole host of runs to choose from locally in Samoens, as well as others that take you far a field to neighbouring resorts and beautiful tree-lined runs including Europe's longest blue run, the cascades which meanders 14km down the mountain.
 There are numerous red and black runs to be found locally in Samoens and Les Carroz and of course over in Flaine, where experts are catered for even further.
-Click here for the Grand Massif virtual tour.
-Find out the locals' favourite spots in our news article.
+Find out the locals' favourite spots.

-The pistes - 148 pistes in total, consisting of 14 black runs, 50 red runs, 64 blue runs, 20 green runs.
-A recent 11m Euro investment saw the introduction of a massive free car park at the main Samoens Grand Massif Express lift and a new children's ski area at Samoens 1600.
-The area is undergoing major investment throughout which is massively improving everything year on year.
+The pistes - 139 pistes in total, consisting of 11 black runs, 43 red runs, 61 blue runs, 24 green runs.
+Substantial recent investment has seen the addition of a new chairlift in the Coulouvrier bowl, with the addition of several excellent pistes.
 In a weeks skiing holiday, you'd be really hard pushed to cover all the runs in this huge area.

 Beginners - Are you a beginner?
 We recommend booking some lessons and then reading The Beginners Guide to Skiing in Samoens, Morillon, Flaine and The Grand Massif.